fbpx

 Why did the FDA issue the new rule?

 Prior to the federal rule, 38 U.S. states required some form of breast density notification.
-But some states had no notification requirements, and among the others there were many inconsistencies that raised concerns by advocates, women with dense breasts whose advanced cancer had not been detected on a mammogram.
+But some states had no notification requirements, and among the others there were many inconsistencies that raised concerns by advocates, including women with dense breasts whose advanced cancer had not been detected on a mammogram.

 The FDA standardized the information women must receive.
 It is written at an eighth grade reading level and may address racial and literacy-level differences in women’s knowledge about breast density and reactions to written notifications.